-The Akelius platform prioritizes on practical language understanding and communication.
+The Akelius Digital Language Course prioritizes on practical language understanding and communication.
 It aims for students to understand spoken and written language - the aim is to get users familiarized with conversational skills as a first step towards language acquisition.
-The student learns lexical items through interactions with the online platform and discovers how to form these into phrases and sentences while interacting with written text in a variety of formats-audio, visual and video, through games, songs, text and conversations.
+The student learns lexical items through interactions with the Digital Language Course and discovers how to form these into phrases and sentences while interacting with written text in a variety of formats-audio, visual and video, through games, songs, text and conversations.

-• Learning at one's own pace
+Learning at one's own pace

-Within the Akelius digital platform, the learner can choose their own way through the platform components according to their own needs and interests, at their own pace, knowing well that they can go back to refresh their knowledge if need be before moving forward.
-When the learner is able to go through the components of the digital platform, whether it is a video, or auditory or plain text, as many times as possible without feeling inadequate or taking his/her time to reflect on a text without feeling slow) makes for deeper learning.
+Within the Akelius Digital Language Course, the learner can choose their own way through the course components according to their own needs and interests, at their own pace, knowing well that they can go back to refresh their knowledge if need be before moving forward.
+When the learner is able to go through the components of the Digital Language Course, whether it is a video, or auditory or plain text, as many times as possible without feeling inadequate or taking his/her time to reflect on a text without feeling slow) makes for deeper learning.
 The teacher may also assign chapters or lessons based on learners needs, especially for beginner levels while advanced learners could navigate on their own or as needed.